DuckyMomo20012/image-n-crypt/README.md

 ### :dart: Features

 - Register and login user.
-- Storing image: app client encrypts the image with RSA algorithm and sends the request to the server to store the image.
+- Storing image: app client encrypts the image with the RSA algorithm and sends the request to the server to store the image.
   - Image encrypted is required to be **openable**, but the opener may or may not understand the image.
 - View the image list.